Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 There are many books on grant writing that you can check if you feel like you need a specific template.

-Before you write a successful grant proposal, you should first write the grant proposal draft.
+Before you write a successful grant proposal, you should first write a draft of the grant proposal.
 The reason for writing the draft isn’t to write a perfect proposal.
 Instead, it’s to get your ideas down on paper for different grant applications.
-By not focusing on making it perfect, you’re saving time while creating a solid core for your proposal.
+By not focusing on perfection, you’re saving time while building a solid core for your proposal.

 Successful grant writing involves turning ideas into something real and convincing others to get excited about your vision.